RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

 # Introduction

-In this lab we will add the "Image Builder" and "Build Container Image"  stages in your pipeline
+In this lab we will add the "Image Builder" and "Build Container Image"  stages in our pipeline

 ![Image Builder Stage](images/openshift-pipeline-imagebuilder.png)

 # OpenShift, Containers, and Container Images

-Containers are an important foundation for your application in building a Trusted Software Supply Chain.
-You want a secure and blessed golden container image that your application will inherit security controls from.
+Containers are an important foundation for applications in building a Trusted Software Supply Chain.
+We want a secure and blessed golden container image that our application will inherit security controls from.

 Containers are built using a layered approach.
 For example, to create a container of a Java web application, you could do so in multiple layers: the OS, the JVM, the web server, and the code itself.

 ![Container Golden Images](images/golden_images.png)

 We can incorporate CVE and vulnerability scanning against images in an automated fashion.
-Any image change is scanned to improve the inherited security of your application.
+Any image change is scanned to improve the inherited security of our application.
 We have partners such as Black Duck and Twistlock that do container image scanning.
 Also, as a result of Red Hat's acquisition of CoreOS, we now offer Quay as an enterprise-grade registry that does vulnerability scanning.

-We can also cryptographically sign your image so you know your container is running with a verified container image.
+We can also cryptographically sign the resulting image so we know the container is running with a verified container image.

 ## Start with Quality Parts

-Red Hat has a container registry that provides certified Red Hat and third-party container images that will be the foundation of your container images.
-Our Registry also has a health index of the image so you know the state of the image.
+Red Hat has a container registry that provides certified Red Hat and third-party container images that will be the foundation of our container images.
+Our registry also has a health index of the image so we know the state of the image.

 ![RH Container Catalog](images/rh_container_catalog.png)